Daniel James (fighter): Background

 Growing up on the west side of Chicago, James resided in his childhood in neighbourhoods that were filled with violence and drugs.
 However, he was able to avoid getting involved in them through athletics and sports.
 He gained his nickname, "The American Predator", from his uncle due to his characteristic dreadlocks.
 He spends much of his free time running programs for children to keep them out of trouble.

-James has a very successful career as a fitness trainer at Reach Fieldhouse in Chicago, where he runs multiple fitness programs.
-Likewise, he travelled the world as a former celebrity bodyguard, still partaking in the endeavor from time to time, like for the rapper Twista.
+James has a career as a fitness trainer at Reach Fieldhouse in Chicago, where he runs multiple fitness programs.
+Likewise, he travelled the world as a former celebrity bodyguard, still partaking in the endeavor from time to time, including working for the rapper Twista.

 Mixed martial arts career

 Early career

 Debuting at in 2014 at Bellator 112 against Erick Correa, a bout in which he won via second round retirement, James went 7–3–1 fighting around the American Midwest scene, facing such opponents like Daniel Gallemore.

-After going 2-0 in the LFA with impressive knockouts against Calyn Hull via second round knockout on September 21, 2018 at LFA 50 and Patrick Martin via TKO stoppage at the end of the first round on May 24, 2019 at LFA 67, James advanced to the finals of the LFA Heavyweight tournament against Brett Martin.
-However, the bout for the vacant LFA Heavyweight Championship against Martin on September 27, 2019 at LFA 77, ended in controversy as Martin missed weight for the bout coming in at 272.6 pounds, 6.6 lbs over the weight limit, and James went on to lose the bout via disqualification in the 5th round after throwing illegal knees against the fence.
+After going 2–0 in the LFA with impressive knockouts against Calyn Hull via second-round knockout on September 21, 2018, at LFA 50 and Patrick Martin via TKO stoppage at the end of the first round on May 24, 2019, at LFA 67, James advanced to the finals of the LFA Heavyweight tournament against Brett Martin.
+However, the bout for the vacant LFA Heavyweight Championship against Martin on September 27, 2019, at LFA 77, ended in controversy as Martin missed weight for the bout coming in at 272.6 pounds, 6.6 lbs over the weight limit, and James went on to lose the bout via disqualification in the 5th round after throwing illegal knees against the fence.

 Absolute Championship Akhmat

 James signed with the Absolute Championship Akhmat, making his promotional debut against Ruslan Magomedov at ACA 101: Strus vs. Nemchinov on November 15, 2019, losing the fight via unanimous decision.

-In his sophomore appearance against Michal Martínek on November 26, 2020 at ACA 114: Omielańczuk vs. Johnson, James would win the bout in the second round, trapping his opponent in a crucifix and finishing the bout via elbows and punches.
+In his sophomore appearance against Michal Martínek on November 26, 2020, at ACA 114: Omielańczuk vs. Johnson, James would win the bout in the second round, trapping his opponent in a crucifix and finishing the bout via elbows and punches.

-James faced Daniel Omielańczuk on April 23, 2021 at ACA 122, losing the bout via unanimous decision.
+James faced Daniel Omielańczuk on April 23, 2021, at ACA 122, losing the bout via unanimous decision.

-James would rebound against Tomas Pakutinskas on September 11, 2021 at ACA 128: Goncharov vs. Omielańczuk, winning the bout at the end of the first round as Pakutinskas submitted due to punches.
+James would rebound against Tomas Pakutinskas on September 11, 2021, at ACA 128: Goncharov vs. Omielańczuk, winning the bout at the end of the first round as Pakutinskas submitted due to punches.

 James faced Raphael Pessoa at November 18, 2021 at ACA 132: Johnson vs. Vakhaev, winning the bout via ground and pound TKO in the second round.

-In what would be his last bout with the promotion, James faced Denis Smoldarev on February 26, 2022 at ACA 136: Bukuev vs Akopyan, winning the bout via TKO stoppage in the first round.
+In what would be his last bout with the promotion, James faced Denis Smoldarev on February 26, 2022, at ACA 136: Bukuev vs Akopyan, winning the bout via TKO stoppage in the first round.